ariyam/cs143_spark_hw/README.md

 Submission link will be created on CCLE, where you can submit your code by the due date.

-### Credits and Acknowledgements
+### Acknowledgements
-Special thanks to Vikram Sreekanti!
+Big thanks to Matteo Interlandi.

 **Good luck!**